-Further EIS advice on Blended and Remote Learning and Teaching during the COVID-19 Pandemic can be accessed here.
+Further EIS advice on Blended and Remote Learning and Teaching during the COVID-19 Pandemic can be accessed here, in addition to advice to members when Working at Home.

 Reporting to Parents/Carers

 Parental involvement and engagement play a crucial role in a child's education.
 There is a strong body of evidence that active and supportive parental involvement in schools is crucial in delivering the best opportunities for all pupils and is one way of seeking to address the poverty related attainment gap.
 In the context of the Recovery Curriculum, parental engagement continues to play an important role and is likely to have a pivotal impact on the successful re-engagement of the child or young person with education.